SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 private final Map<String, Tasks> projects = new LinkedHashMap<>();
 ```

 Run the tests and commit the change.
-Looking at the `format` method in the `Tasks` class, we can see that it both `formats` the tasks
+Looking at the `format` method in the `Tasks` class, we can see that it `formats` the tasks
-and writes the output to an instance of `java.io.Writer`.
+and also writes the output to an instance of `java.io.Writer`.
 The `format` method should only be responsible for generating and returning
 a formatted `String`, while the act of writing should be handled separately.

 This also aligns with the vocabulary of the `format` method that we introduced in [Recognize Code Smells](#recognize-code-smells) section.